Skip to Content

 The first stop here is the small town of Canton, Texas.

-This little town is known for the world’s largest flea market that takes place here the first Monday weekend every month.
+This little town is known for the world’s largest flea market, which takes place on the first Monday weekend of every month.

 When they say the world’s largest flea market, they mean it.